-China has once again excelled in international education rankings, with its teenagers making the world’s top 10 for maths and science.
+China excels in international education rankings, with its teenagers topping the tables in reading, mathematics and science.

-The influential Pisa rankings, run by the OECD, are based on tests taken by over half a million 15-year-old students in 72 countries.
+The influential Pisa rankings, run by the OECD, are based on tests taken by over half a million 15-year-old students in over 70 countries.

 Given China is still a developing country, why are its students outperforming their Western counterparts?